 - Your next call was from the area of a cancer clinic to your spouse.

 That simple data actually reveals a lot about you, and you can imagine how much more personal it can get with a call to a divorce lawyer, STD clinic, or even the police if criminals are tracking you and you fear reprisals.

-Sky ECC encrypts your metadata with AES 256-bit encryption.
+SKY ECC encrypts your metadata with AES 256-bit encryption.
 This high level of encryption is stronger than what some apps use to encrypt their entire app communications.
-We take protecting metadata extremely seriously so that this aspect of your communications are secure.
+We take protecting metadata extremely seriously so that this aspect of your communication is secure.